DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Java Backend/DAO-Layer.md

 Some of our java backends connect to multiple databases through the same code base.
 This concept is called "multi-tenancy."
 Details of this can be found in the [multi-tenancy documentation](../Multi-tenancy).

+##EntityManager
+Every DAO layer class contains an `EntityManager` member variable.
+The [`EntityManager`](http://docs.oracle.com/javaee/7/api/javax/persistence/EntityManager.html) class is part of the JPA standard that is implemented by Hibernate.
+This object is created by the `EntityManagerFactory` bean delcared in the `applicationContext.xml`.
+More information can be found in our [Hibernate and DataSources](../Hibernate-and-DataSources) documentation.

 ##Reading from the database

 The most common thing that you will need to do is read from the database.
 This is in SQL using a select statement and we can leverage Hibernate to make this even easier and safer.